Chakita/DATA-512-Project/README.md

 ## Repository structure
 The repository contains the code for the data processing and analysis on smoke estimate in the [wildfire-forecasting.ipynb notebook](https://github.com/Chakita/DATA-512-Project/blob/master/wildfire-forecasting.ipynb) and contains the code for AQI data collection and processing in the [AQI_data_extraction_Lubbock.ipynb notebook](https://github.com/Chakita/DATA-512-Project/blob/master/AQI_data_extraction_Lubbock.ipynb).
-The processed and cleaned data can be found in the [data folder](https://github.com/Chakita/DATA-512-Project/tree/master/data)
+The processed and cleaned data can be found in the [data folder](https://github.com/Chakita/DATA-512-Project/tree/master/data).
+The plots generated during the analysis can be found in the [plots folder](DATA-512-Project/plots)

 ## Data